Skip to content

 • physical diagnosis including point-of-care ultrasound curriculum

 Residents interested in Hospitalist careers will work with the Program Director, Dr. Baudendistel, and Assistant Program Directors, Drs.
-Ingraham and Gangopadhyay.
+Ingraham, Gangopadhyay, and Falahati.
 Dr. Baudendistel is a former Deputy Editor of the Journal of Hospital Medicine and served as the Chair of the Society of Hospital Medicine’s National Ethics Committee.
 Dr. Ingraham is an annual instructor in Point-of-Care Ultrasound at national Hospitalist meetings and at ACP.
 Dr. Ingraham leads our residency’s KORE Pathway in Hospital Medicine.

 cropped4residentsrounding